apache/flink/docs/content/docs/connectors/datastream/pulsar.md

 In `EXACTLY_ONCE` mode, the Pulsar sink does not store transaction information in checkpoint, which means a new bunch of transactions will be created after a restart.
-Therefore, any message in previous pending transactions is  either aborted or timeout (Either way, they are not visible to the downstream Pulsar consumer).
+Therefore, any message in previous pending transactions is  either aborted or timeout (In no way they are visible to the downstream Pulsar consumer).
 Pulsar team is working to optimize the resource cost bought by unfinished pending transactions.
-This design gurantees that SinkWriter is stateless.

 #### Pulsar Schema Evolution